 These guidelines explain and illustrate best practice and highlight practical ways to achieve it.

 Recognising the characteristics and effects of child abuse

-5.16 You need to be aware of the signs, symptoms and characteristics of child abuse and its impact on children.
+5.16 You need to be aware of the signs, symptoms and characteristics of child abuse and its impact on children and young people.

 Characteristics and effects of child abuse